-We recommend avoiding mechanical exhaust air from the sauna as it is difficult to adapt the air flows to a specific sauna.
-When self-drawn, the ventilation adapts so that in most cases it is optimal for the sauna in all conditions.
-However, there are no obstacles to having mechanical exhaust air in the room in which the sauna is, if you follow the rule that both the inlet air and exhaust air flow into the same space.
+We recommend avoiding mechanical exhaust ventilation from the sauna, as it is difficult to adapt the air flows to a specific sauna.
+When using natural draught ventilation, the system adjusts automatically, and in most cases provides optimal conditions for the sauna regardless of the environment.
+However, there are no obstacles to having mechanical exhaust air in the room in which the sauna is located, as long as both the inlet and exhaust air are directed into the same space.